A-joy-Student/A-demo-project_1/README.md

 # A-demo-project_1
-This is my first Github repository.
+This is my first Git repository.
+Author - Ajoy Jana